Throughout my early running career I suffered from major stomach issues when training and racing hard.

 Like with any supplement, you’ll want to make sure you’re taking something with the highest quality ingredients as well as a digestive enzyme blend made for athletes.

-For example, you’ll want a supplement that contains all the different types of protease.
+For example, you’ll want a supplement that contains at least the 4 main types of enzymes I discussed as these cover almost the entire diet for runners.

 Remember, protease is the enzyme responsible for protein digestion, which is critical to recovery and performance, especially for runners who are notorious for low protein intake levels.